HarshitChhipa/myKnowledgeCenter/Notifications.md

 ## Problem -  We Send almost 30K notification and the success rate was only 20K and its just one scenario there are many more than Lac with same success rate.
 ---
 ## Solution
-- We used third party to send our push notification or we run campaign on that platform for specific set of consumer so the devices we were troubling were Xiaomi and huawei.
+- We use third party to send our push notifications or we do run campaigns on that platform for specific set of consumer so the devices we were troubling were Xiaomi and huawei.
 - Now the Thing is Mi and Huawei have their own push servers to use them we needed to integrate their SDK into our application after integration I wrote our custom methods to handel the notification and it worked like a charm.
 ---
 ## Key learing